School of English Masters for alumni

 We hope that over the last few years you have enjoyed your time studying with us at Leeds.
 This page outlines the opportunities for continuing your studies by pursuing a Masters in the School of English.

-The School offers three taught MA courses; MA English Literature, MA Creative Writing and Critical Life and MA Postcolonial Literary and Cultural Studies.
+The School offers three taught MA courses; MA English Literature, MA Creative Writing and MA Postcolonial Literary and Cultural Studies.
 These courses offer a range of taught, specialist modules, which you study alongside producing an original MA disseration (research project).

 We also offer a Masters by Research degree, in which you research an extended thesis on your chosen topic over the course of the year, rather than taking taught modules.
 This is another way of exploring your interests, whether in literature, language, theatre studies or creative writing.